Biology

 Prerequisites

-C or better in 300, or permission of instructor.
+Grade of 'C' or better in BIOL 300, or instructor permission.

 Chemical and physical functions of organisms including maintenance of homeostasis, water balance, metabolism, movement, gas exchange, and hormonal regulation, with emphasis on human systems and comparisons to other animals and to plants.
 Analysis of current literature and case studies, use of relevant instrumentation, and interpretation of data.
 Includes a service learning component.